MahmoudIbrahim3/NYTimesApp/README.md

   test exists inside the `ArticlesDaoTest` class.

-* I wrote a two UI tests using espresso, one to test the articles list loaded and refreshed
+* I wrote some UI tests using espresso, these tests exists inside the `ArticlesFragmentTest`, `ArticleDetailsFragmentTest` and `MainActivityTest` classes.

- properly and another one to test the item of the list clicked to show article details, this

- tests exists inside the `ArticlesFragmentTest` class.

 * To generate the coverage report run this command in terminal: